North and South Korea meet again to discuss Winter Olympics

 (CNN)North and South Korea are discussing fielding a joint ice hockey team in next month's Winter Olympics, a potential first for the two countries, which have never competed under one flag at the Games.

-Baik Tae-hyun, a spokesman for South Korea's Unification Ministry, said Monday the two sides were in the process of coordinating the creation of an inter-Korean women's ice hockey team.
+Baik Tae-hyun, a spokesman for South Korea's Unification Ministry, said Monday the two sides were in the process of coordinating the creation of an inter-Korean women's ice hockey team made-up of players from both nations.

-Baik's comments come as officials from Seoul and Pyongyang sat down for discussions Monday, the second such meeting in less than seven days.
+Baik's comments came as officials from Seoul and Pyongyang sat down for discussions Monday, the second such meeting in less than seven days.

 The two sides, meeting at the demilitarized zone (DMZ) between North and South Korea, are expected to hammer out details on how the secluded communist nation can take part in the Games in Pyeongchang, South Korea, though no exact agenda has been disclosed.
+South Korea said it agreed to North Korea's proposal to hold high-level talks on Wednesday.

 Last week, officials from North and South Korea met face-to-face for the first time in two years, with the North agreeing to send a delegation to the Games -- the most significant thaw in relations between the neighboring states in years.

-To date, only two North Korean athletes have qualified for the Games -- figure skaters Ryom Tae Ok and Kim Ju sik.
+To date, only two North Korean figure skaters have qualified for the Games.
 However, the country's National Olympic Committee did not meet an October 30 deadline to accept their spot.

-There has been talk of the International Olympic Committee (IOC) granting an additional quota, or so-called wild card, for North Korean athletes.
+Baik said that both Koreas and the IOC would finalize the size of the North Korean delegation and the number of athletes competing at a meeting Saturday.

 In a statement last week, the IOC reiterated that it remains open to the North's participation.
-"Our mission is always to ensure the participation of all qualified athletes, beyond all political tensions and divisions.
-On this we have been working with all the stakeholders for quite some time," the statement said.

 According to Japanese news agency Kyodo, North Korea's representative to the IOC, Chang Ung, told reporters at Beijing's international airport over the weekend that Seoul had proposed fielding a joint female hockey team.
 He did not disclose whether North Korea supported the idea.